 Jail and Inmate Search in Florida

-Florida appears to be a hotbed of criminal activity as the state supports 87 jails over 67 counties and another 149 prisons.
-Currently, there are 52,268 inmates in Florida jails and another 99,974 in prison.
+FL appears to be a hotbed of criminal activity as the state supports 87 jails over 67 counties and another 149 prisons.
+Currently, there are 52,268 inmates in state jails and another 99,974 in prison.
 Florida’s Department of Corrections is the largest state agency and employs 89,102 staff members.
-Along with those in prison or jail, Florida oversees another 214,066 people who are on probation and 4,566 who are on parole.
-Florida operates with an annual budget of $ 2,300,000,000.
-It costs Florida $20,553 to house each inmate for a year.
+Along with those in prison or jail, FL oversees another 214,066 people who are on probation and 4,566 who are on parole.
+The state operates with an annual budget of $ 2,300,000,000.
+It costs FL $20,553 to house each inmate for a year.

 Table of Contents

 Florida jail inmate search records contain a ton of information about an offender in the prison system.
 From the time of arrest, a file is opened and then added to as the inmate progressed through the system.
 The first document is the RAP sheet detailing their offenses.
 The Florida inmate search record will also include general information like their name, race, age, gender and a physical description including any identifying marks like scars or tattoos.
 All local and state agencies that come in contact with the prisoner will add to the files.
 Each inmate upon arrival is assigned an ID number, and that code follows them all the way through until parole.

 How to Perform Florida Inmate Search